boozallen/sdp-libraries/libraries/git/README.md

 }
 ```

-**Note** These branch name regular expressions are not a part of the Git library but rather leveraged by defining Keywords in the Pipeline Configuration File.
+**Note** These branch name regular expressions aren't a part of the Git library but rather leveraged by defining Keywords in the Pipeline Configuration File.

 ## SCM Specific Methods